astroport-fi/astroport-core/contracts/tokenomics/xastro_token/README.md

 # Astroport xASTRO Token

 This is the Astroport xASTRO token implementation.
+Its interface can be found [here](../../../packages/xastro_token/README.md)

 ---